Kazan Aircraft Production Association (KAPO) n.a. Gorbunov

 The project of the TU-324 aircraft came into being after studying the demands of the air companies in mass aircraft which would replace such planes as Tu- 134, An-24, Yak-40 on regional flights.
 Upon mastering production of the aircraft TU-324 at KAPO n/a Gorbunov, the national aviation would restore its lost for the past ten years position in this class of planes.
 On 28 March 1996 the Russian Government issued Decree 208 giving the Gorbunov's Aircraft Production Association exclusive rights on oil export as a means of funding the program of the Tupolev Tu-324 50-seat regional twin powered with either the GE CF-34 or Motor SICh D-436.

-TU-330 serial production is scheduled at Kazan Aircraft Manufacturing Corporation named after Gorbunov.
+TU-330 serial production was scheduled at Kazan Aircraft Manufacturing Corporation named after Gorbunov.

 |Join the GlobalSecurity.org mailing list|